HPAC/ELAPS/docs/Experiment.md

 ### `vary`
-Wether operands refer to the same memory buffers across repetitions and iterations of the sumrange and how they depend on these iterations.
+Wether operands refer to the same memory buffers across repetitions and iterations of the sum-range and how they depend on these iterations.
 `vary` is a `dict` that has one entry for each operand, which in turn is a `dict` with they following keys:
 - `with`: A `set` of variables with which the operand varies.
 Can contain